fenar/cnvopen5gcore/README.md

 ----
 Prerequisites:
-OCP with OSM and CNV (Optional, if you like to use UERANSIM as container deployment, see "Option-B Fast Path" below) installed and configured.<br>
+OCP with OSM and CNV (optional, if you like to use UERANSIM as container deployment, see "Option-B Fast Path" below) installed and configured.<br>

 ----